Configuring Encoding Detectors

 Configure the HTML detector’s read limit

-html-encoding-detector reads up to 65 536 bytes by default when scanning
+html-encoding-detector reads up to 65 536 bytes by default when scanning for

-<script> blocks before the meta tag (TIKA-2485):
+blocks before the meta tag (TIKA-2485). (mojibuster-encoding-detector reads a

 {